political points

 - Thomas, April 1, 2025

-Giving out $1 million checks in the United States before any election is not ethical campaigning.
+Distributing $1 million checks in the United States before any election is not considered ethical campaigning.

 - Thomas, March 31, 2025

-The U.S. Constitution prohibits a third-term president and likely will not change by the end of your second term in the Oval Office.
+The U.S. Constitution prohibits a third-term president, which is unlikely to change by the end of your second term in the Oval Office.
 That’s no joke either, Mr. President.

 - Thomas, March 30, 2025